KNighter: Transforming Static Analysis with LLM-Synthesized Checkers: Evaluation

 \subsubsection{Ablation Study}

-To further evaluate our design choices, we created a sample dataset of patch commits for an ablation study.
+To evaluate our design choices, we created a sample dataset of patch commits for an ablation study.
 We randomly sampled 2 commits from each bug type using zero as the random seed.
 This resulted in a dataset of 20 commits (2 commits × 10 bug types).
-Table~\ref{tab:ablation} shows the results of our ablation study.
+Table~\ref{tab:ablation} shows the overall results of our ablation study.

-\parabf{Checker synthesis.} Our default pipeline implements a three-stage approach: bug pattern analysis, detection plan synthesis, and checker implementation.
-We evaluated the effectiveness of directly synthesizing checkers without the initial bug pattern analysis and plan synthesis phases while maintaining identical in-context learning examples across configurations.
-As shown in Table~\ref{tab:ablation}, without multi-stage synthesis, \tech produced valid checkers for only 8 commits compared to 12 with our default approach.
-The single-stage approach also generated significantly more syntax errors (52 vs. 28), resulting in checkers that failed to compile.
+\parabf{Checker synthesis.} First, we assessed the impact of our default \emph{three-stage synthesis approach} (bug pattern analysis, plan synthesis, checker implementation) compared to directly synthesizing checkers in a \emph{single stage} (omitting explicit pattern/plan steps), using identical few-shot examples.
+As shown in Table~\ref{tab:ablation}, the multi-stage approach proved more effective, yielding valid checkers for 12 commits compared to only 8 for the single-stage method.
+Furthermore, the single-stage approach resulted in significantly more syntax errors (52 vs. 28), often leading to checkers that failed to compile.
+This highlights the value of the structured multi-stage process for improving both validity and compilability.

+Second, we explored using \emph{Retrieval-Augmented Generation (RAG)}~\cite{gao2023retrieval} for selecting few-shot examples dynamically, comparing it against our default set of \emph{fixed examples}.
+It utilizes a knowledge base derived from 118 official \csa checkers~\cite{clang-static-analysis}, embedded using \CodeIn{text-embedding-ada-002}~\cite{text-embedding}.
+During synthesis, three relevant examples are retrieved based on semantic similarity.
+Our results indicate that RAG-based example selection achieved comparable effectiveness to our fixed examples, also generating valid checkers for 12 commits.
+However, because the official \csa checkers used are substantially longer than our curated fixed examples, the RAG approach incurred approximately double the input/output token cost.
+Due to similar effectiveness, our default fixed few-shot examples offer better cost-efficiency for this task.

+\parabf{\llm choice.} We evaluated the performance of \tech across different language models for checker synthesis.
+In addition to our default model, O3-mini, we tested GPT-4o, Gemini-2-flash, and open-source DeepSeek-R1.

+As detailed in Table~\ref{tab:ablation}, O3-mini yielded the most valid checkers (12).
+GPT-4o and DeepSeek-R1 performed comparably to each other, generating 11 valid checkers each, only slightly fewer than O3-mini.
+This suggests that multiple high-capability models, including open-source options, are viable, although minor differences in performance exist.